Matrixx-Devices/Matrixx-Devices.github.io/mi/marble_inst.md

 **Dirty flash:**
 - Download the ROM
 - Boot into recovery
-- Wipe Dalvik/ArtCache and Data
+- Wipe Dalvik/ArtCache and Cache
 - Flash the ROM
 - Reboot To System